RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

     foreach (ISegmentPair segmentPair in paragraphUnit.SegmentPairs)
     {
-        // Four conditions have to be met before the word count check is done:
+        // Four conditions must be met before the word count check is done:
         // 1.
-The current segment needs to have context information (i.e. context count > 0)
+The current segment needs context information (context count > 0)
         // 2.
 The display code of the first context information unit is 'TAG'
         // 3.
 The context description contains the string 'wordart'
         // 4.
 The target segment is not empty